This is iPhone 4S serial no. C38GK7DNDTF4, and I need some support. I would also like to report someone who is beyond support.

 Allow me to recount the ordeal my idiotic owner, one Lynne Blaszak of Brookline, MA, visited upon me last month.
 It started when we went out for Friday night pizza followed by a quick, fruitless stop off at T.J.Maxx.
 (Paying the Maxxinista dues, she calls it.)

-Saturday morning the T.J.Maxx cashiers shake their heads No. She jots down her name, her sister’s number, and “reward possible” on some receipt paper, and, my whereabouts cruelly unknown, she heads off the separation anxiety with an hour of Zumba at the gym!
+The next morning, the T.J.Maxx cashiers shake their heads.
+She jots down her name, her sister’s number, and “reward possible” on some receipt paper, and, my whereabouts cruelly unknown, she heads off the separation anxiety with an hour of Zumba at the gym!

 Afterward, driving through Coolidge Corner, she spots the Verizon store and slams the brakes.
 In she goes to review recent account activity—none, of course—with Gerard the sales manager.

-They’re in there talking administrator access and steps to get a replacement (!) while I’m outside, staring up at the sky, clinging to (battery) life, attracting curious glances from passersby, and praying to Steve Jobs Himself that I don’t get pinched and shipped back to China or pressed into the teenage text trade or jailbreaked or posted on Craigslist or worse.
+They’re in there talking administrator access and steps to get a replacement (!!) while I’m outside, staring up at the sky, clinging to (battery) life, attracting curious glances from passersby, and praying to Steve Jobs Himself that I don’t get pinched and pressed into the teenage text trade or jailbreaked or flashed by an online dater or posted on Craigslist or worse.

-The car stopped.
-The driver side door opened, and my dumbstruck owner got out.
-She peered at the hood of the car, and then, I swear it: she looked skyward.
-Her mouth dropped open.
-The car behind pulled up alongside, rolled down the window, but the woman could not summon a coherent explanation.
-She knelt and examined the pavement under the car.
+The car stops.
+The driver side door opens, and my dumbstruck owner gets out.
+She peers at the hood of the car, and then, I swear it: she looks . . . skyward. (?!)
+Her mouth drops open.
+The car behind pulls up alongside and rolls down the window for an explanation, but our hero cannot summon a word.
+She kneels to examine the pavement under the car.

-“Is this what you’re looking for?” a man walking his dog asked, pointing.
+“Is this what you’re looking for?” a man walking his dog asks, pointing.

-I ask you, how many like devices could live to tweet about it?
-How many owners would react to such lunacy by changing my ringtone to “Up on the Roof?”
+I ask you, how many devices could live to tweet about it?
+How many owners would broadcast such lunacy by changing my ringtone to “Up on the Roof?”

 I beg you: don’t sell this woman another device.
 Flag her account and pack her off to Nokia when the contract’s up.
 Maybe the Finns have the constitution.